codehutch/codehutch.github.io/BlogContent/blog/2017/05-20-fparsec-palette.md

 ** FParsec: _Palette_ **
 -------------------------------------------------

+At last, the single page reference to both FParsec and FParsec-Pipes that you've been waiting for.
 [FParsec](http://www.quanttec.com/fparsec/) is an amazing [parser combinator](https://en.wikipedia.org/wiki/Parser_combinator)
 library for F# written by Stephan Tolksdorf (and based on Haskell's [Parsec](https://wiki.haskell.org/Parsec)).
 Learning it means holding quite a lot of different function names in your head, so here's an attempt to provide a single page cheat-sheet.